Discover how science and psychology have helped to shape our workplaces.

 Using the data, it has been possible to create environments that stimulate, relax, and inspire those who enter them.

-Applying this knowledge to office design, it’s possible to create a space that fosters both wellbeing and productivity.
+Applying this knowledge to office design, it’s possible to create a space that fosters both motivation and productivity.

 Here’s a quick summary of what the science says about the colours we use in commercial interior design: